A robust, scalable K-statistic for quantifying immune cell clustering in spatial proteomics data: Introduction

+Ovarian cancer is highly lethal and ranks as the sixth leading cause of cancer-related death among women in the United States.
+More than 20\% of those diagnosed die within the first year, and only 51\% survive beyond five years \citep{siegel2024cancer}.
+These facts highlight the urgent need for research that can lead to more personalized care, particularly through a better understanding of the immunological mechanisms underlying the disease.

+Our motivating data come from a spatial proteomics study of 128 women with high-grade serous ovarian cancer (HGSOC), in which one tumor sample was collected from each patient at diagnosis, along with overall survival and clinical variables such as age and cancer stage \citep{jordan2020capacity, steinhart2021spatial}.
+Each sample contains thousands of cells labeled with protein markers identifying tumor cells, immune cells, and key immune cell subtypes including B cells, macrophages, and cytotoxic T cells.

+Our scientific focus is on the spatial colocalization of B cells and macrophages.
+Tumor-associated macrophages (TAMs), the most prevalent immune cell type in HGSOC tumors, are known to promote an inflammatory microenvironment that supports tumor progression.
+Elevated macrophage infiltration has been linked to poor prognosis in HGSOC \citep{steinhart2021spatial, nowak2020role}.
+Despite their abundance, the tumor-promoting properties of TAMs remain poorly understood, and few strategies exist for effectively depleting them from the HGSOC microenvironment \citep{lan2013expression}.
+The role of B cells is even less well characterized.
+While B cells are traditionally known for antibody production, they also secrete cytokines and engage in paracrine signaling with nearby immune cells, including macrophages.
+These interactions may be either tumor-promoting or tumor-suppressive, but their functional impact in HGSOC remains unclear \citep{gupta2019b}.
+Our analysis aims to contribute to this important area of study.

-Figure \ref{fig:patchy_images} illustrates this problem in our HGSOC dataset, presenting the observed point patterns (top row) alongside the corresponding $\hat{K}_s(r)$ values (bottom row) for four samples.
-In the first column, the participant's $\hat{K}_s(r)$ values well exceed the theoretical null of $K_0(r) = \pi r^2$, signifying spatial clustering of immune cells.
-In contrast, the participant in the second column shows a similar cell density, but with immune cells (in red) more randomly dispersed, resulting in a $\hat{K}_s(r)$ value approximately equal to $\pi r^2$.
+Representative samples from our dataset are shown in Figure \ref{fig:patchy_images}, which displays observed point patterns (top row) alongside their corresponding $\hat{K}_s(r)$ values (bottom row) for four patient samples.
+In the point patterns, immune cells are shown in red and all other cells (denoted ``background'' cells) in gray.
+These panels illustrate the use of Ripley's $K$ to quantify spatial clustering and highlight challenges posed by spatial inhomogeneity due to tissue degradation.
+In the first column, $\hat{K}_s(r)$ exceeds the theoretical null $K_0(r) = \pi r^2$, indicating spatial clustering of immune cells.
+The second column shows a sample with similar cell density but more randomly dispersed immune cells, resulting in $\hat{K}_s(r) \approx \pi r^2$.